 Alongside this, APRECOM is committed to mobilising local churches to be proactive in responding to HIV and to ensure that children in their communities are enabled to thrive.

-Most recently, APRECOM’s work has expanded to meet the needs of children living with disabilities.
+In recent years, APRECOM has also added a second strand to their work: meeting the needs of children living with disabilities.
 God is using APRECOM to build a movement of church leaders, who are bringing children with disabilities out of isolation and into the heart of churches and communities.
 Together, the APRECOM team and church leaders are carrying out home visits to families with disabled children and delivering practical help to meet individual children’s specific needs, including mobility aids and access to physiotherapy.